-First, shared responsibility and a whole-of-society approach reinforce digital resilience.
+First, action must go beyond shared responsibility to a whole-of-society approach.
 As stressed in this report, resilience cannot rest with only a few institutions or sectors.
 Rather, each stakeholder plays a clear and complementary role.
-The accountability and responsibility should also be shared across the entire ecosystem.
-For example, governments can set the policy direction and establish national infrastructure for digital safety.
+Governments can set policy direction and establish national infrastructure for digital safety.
 Businesses can design platforms that implement safety-by-design features into their applications.
-Civil society and academic institutions are well-positioned to lead public education, support marginalised groups and contribute research to inform policy.
+Civil society and academic institutions are well-positioned to lead public education, support marginalised groups, and contribute research to inform policy.
 In addition, community leaders and individual users play a critical role in preventing scams by spreading awareness and encouraging safer online behaviour.
 These efforts create an enabling environment where users can make informed decisions and contribute to the collective resilience of the digital economy as a whole.

-Second, innovation plays a critical role in sustained adaptation to the evolving threat landscape.
-Scam will continue to evolve in complexity and sophistication.
-We need innovation to anticipate and adapt to these risks to stay ahead.
-This requires ongoing investment in technology solutions, from Al-powered detection tools to user verification systems.
-The environment for innovation can benefit from flexible governance, such as the use of regulatory sandboxes.
+Second, innovation plays a critical role in adapting to the evolving threat landscape.
+With the recognition that scam tactics will continue to evolve, our ability to anticipate and adapt to emerging risks must also evolve with it.
+This requires ongoing investment in technology solutions, from Alpowered detection tools to user verification systems.
+It also involves encouraging innovation in policy and regulation, such as the use of regulatory sandboxes and legislative foresight to ensure that legal frameworks remain responsive to change.
+Innovation is not only about keeping pace with threats, but also staying ahead of them.

-Third, resilience efforts must remain people-centred and be relevant to the lived realities of local society.
-Digital safety interventions must be relevant, relatable, and responsive to the everyday realities of users.
-SEA is diverse, so there is no single roadmap for scam management or digital resilience.
+Third, resilience efforts must remain people-centred and reflect the lived realities of the digital society.
+Digital safety interventions must be relevant, relatable, and responsive to the everyday realities of users across Southeast Asia.
 This means designing awareness campaigns in local languages, working through trusted community figures, and building solutions that reflect cultural values and communication styles.
 Localisation is not an afterthought.
 It is essential to ensure that efforts reach those who are most vulnerable and resonate with communities at every level.
 This also goes a long way not only in awareness, but also in adoption of resilience-building techniques.

-Finally, regional coordination and global cooperation is essential.
+Finally, regional coordination is essential.
 Scams increasingly operate across borders, taking advantage of jurisdictional gaps and fragmented enforcement.
-SEA must strengthen regional cooperation through shared intelligence, harmonised laws, and joint enforcement mechanisms.
-ASEAN can play a central role by facilitating cross-border dialogue, enabling multilateral investigations and supporting the recovery of assets for scam victims.
+Southeast Asia must strengthen regional cooperation through shared intelligence, harmonised laws, and joint enforcement mechanisms.
+ASEAN institutions can play a central role by facilitating cross-border dialogue, enabling multilateral investigations, and supporting the recovery of assets for scam victims.
 Regional responses are not a replacement for national action, but a necessary extension of it in an interconnected digital landscape.